Tags Deployment

 At minimum you should provide a value for Host - if you are using this feature as part of your existing edge deployment, this will align with the hostname used in your other steps.
 SSL will be automatically configured based on your existing CDN vendor settings.

-If you have nominated a non-edge deployment, Darwinium will coordinate a subdomain : eg aps.yourcompany.com for this to be hosted.
-You will need to provide an SSL certificate to Darwinium that aligns with this domain name.
+If you have nominated a non-edge deployment, Darwinium will coordinate a subdomain: eg. aps.yourhost.com for this to be hosted.

-Why aps.yourcompany.com?
-Why not just aps.darwinium.com
+Why aps.yourhost.com?
+Why not just aps.darwinium.com?

 It is important that tags appear to be hosted using a 1st-party domain.
 This inhibits ad-blockers from blocklisting our own domain and making them ineffective.